 In sum, the aim of this contribution is to describe and explain political segregation on Twitter among Dutch MPs.
 We will assess the extent to which segregation between MPs representing different political parties: (a) is a byproduct of social homophily; (b) crosses the three network layers and (c) changes over time.

-reach these aims and to above – multi-dimensionality, multiplexity, multiple time points – make use of descriptive statistics complemented with a Stochastic Actor-Orientated Modelling approach as implemented in RSiena (refs).
+To reach these aims and to make the steps forward described above – multi-dimensionality, multiplexity, multiple time points – we make use of descriptive statistics complemented with a Stochastic Actor-Orientated Modelling approach as implemented in RSiena (refs).
 RSiena allows us to assess political segregation among MPs while controlling for structural network effects (e.g. reciprocity, triadic closure, and others) and a wide array of characteristics at the ego, alter and dyad-level that may influence whether relations between MPs are present.
 Next to MPs sex, age and visible ethnic minority status, we also collected information with respect to the number of preference votes MPs received, their incumbency status, list position on the ballot, online activity (next to Twitter) and seating position within the House.

 Expectations